UofT-PhySU/.github/profile/README.md

 # Welcome to PhySU!
-Hope you like it here.
+We hope you like it here.

 <ins>🚧This page is currently under construction🚧</ins>